-Amazon bets on nuclear power to fuel AI ambitions
+Amazon Bets On Nuclear Power To Fuel AI Ambitions

-Amazon announced significant investments in nuclear energy on Wednesday, joining other tech giants in aiming to meet the high electric power demands of artificial intelligence using atomic energy.
+NEW YORK - Amazon announced significant investments in nuclear energy on Wednesday, joining other tech giants in aiming to meet the high electric power demands of cloud computing and artificial intelligence using atomic energy.

 As companies including Microsoft, Amazon, and google rapidly expand their global data center capabilities, they are actively seeking new electricity sources.